ThingSet/thingset.github.io/docs/spec/v0.5/appl_access_functions.md

 |------|---------|---------------------|
 | 0x1F | #       | Statement message   |

-The internal path `.pub` is used to configure the device to publish certain data items on a regular basis through a defined communication channel (UART, CAN, LoRaWAN, etc.).
+The internal path `_pub` is used to configure the device to publish certain data items on a regular basis through a defined communication channel (UART, CAN, LoRaWAN, etc.).
 If implemented in the firmware, the publication interval may be adjustable.

-By convention, the object names below the `.pub` define which data object should be published.
+By convention, the object names below the `_pub` define which data object should be published.
 This can be an entire group like `meas` or a subset data object that contains a list of references to other data items like `report` in the above example.

 If a `Period_s` data object exists, it can be set to `0` to disable publication of this message.
 For event-based publication, a data object `OnChange` can be specified, which publishes the message only if one of the data objects has changed.